-- a.
-Payment will be at the unit price per square yard for each type used. - b.
+- Payment will be at the unit price per square yard for each type of subgrade treatment used. - b.
 Payment is in addition to subgrade preparation. - 3.
 Includes: Work includes, but is not limited to, furnishing, placing, and incorporating the subgrade treatment material [cement, asphalt, fly ash, lime, geogrid (type), or geotextiles].